Something Rotten!: International productions

 A Swedish-language production ran from November 8, 2018 to March 3, 2019 at the Wermland Opera in Karlstad, Sweden, directed by Markus Virta.
 The translation was by Calle Norlén.
-A South Korean production in Korean was scheduled to run from August 7, 2020, to October 18, 2020, at the Chungmu Art Center Grand Theater.
-Some of the performances were cancelled due to the COVID-19 pandemic.
-A Czech-language production played from June 19 to 23, 2021, from September 2021 to June 2022, and on May 22, 2023, at Nová Scéna, produced by J. K. Tyl Theatre, in Plzeň, Czech Republic, and directed by Lumír Olšovský.
-The translation was by Pavel Bár and Lumír Olšovský.
+A South Korean production in Korean played in late 2020, at the Chungmu Art Center Grand Theater, though some of the performances were cancelled due to the COVID-19 pandemic.
+A Czech-language production played from June 19 to 23, 2021, from September 2021 to June 2022, and on May 22, 2023, at Nová Scéna, produced by J. K. Tyl Theatre, in Plzeň, Czech Republic.
+The translation was by Pavel Bár and the director, Lumír Olšovský.

+Another production in Swedish ran at Åbo Svenska Teater in Turku, Finland during the 2023–2024 season.
 A production in Germany played from November 7, 2023 to January 14, 2024, at The English Theatre Frankfurt, directed and choreographed by Ewan Jones.
 An Austrian production, the first German-language production of "Something Rotten!" (the earlier production in Frankfurt, Germany was in English), premiered on November 16, 2024, at the Landestheater Linz with Gernot Romic as Nick Bottom and Christian Fröhlich as Shakespeare.
 The production swapped the sexes of several minor characters: Lord Clapham was Lady Clapham (Alexandra-Yoana Alexandrova) and Nostradamus was Nancy Nostradamus (Daniela Dett).